2011 World Series: Game 6

 Sent into extra innings, Jason Motte went out for his second inning of work.
 Elvis Andrus singled, then the Rangers' MVP candidate Josh Hamilton put Texas up again with a towering two-run home run.
 Down 9–7, and out of bench players, the Cardinals once again faced only three outs until elimination.
-Left-hander Darren Oliver came in to pitch for the Rangers.
+Left-hander Darren Oliver came in to pitch for the Rangers to close the game.
 St. Louis players Daniel Descalso and Jon Jay hit back-to-back singles, and starting pitcher Kyle Lohse was called to bunt.
 Lohse's bunt went in the air, but over the head of a drawn-in Beltre, then falling for a successful sacrifice to put the tying runs in scoring position.
 With right-handers coming up, right-hander Scott Feldman replaced Oliver on the mound.
 Ryan Theriot's RBI groundout scored Descalso, cutting the Rangers' lead to 9–8, and following an intentional walk to Pujols, Berkman stepped up to the plate.
 Feldman got ahead on the count 1–2 on a foul ball.
 Berkman worked the count to 2–2, and the Rangers were once again one strike away from their first championship title.
 Berkman then smacked Feldman's next pitch into center field for a single, scoring Jay and tying the game once again.
 It was the first time in World Series history that a team came back from two different two-run deficits in the ninth inning or later in the same game.
+But again, despite Berkman advancing to second on defensive indifference and having the winning run on third in Pujols, the Cardinals failed to score when Craig grounded out to end the inning.